IIIF/api/source/search/2.0/index.md

 #### 4.2.2.
 Paging Results
 {: #paging-results}

 For long lists of Annotations, the server _MAY_ divide the response into multiple Annotation Pages within one Annotation Collection.
-The response is the first Annotation Page, which _MUST_ include an embedded Annotation Collection.
+The initial response is the first Annotation Page, which includes an embedded Annotation Collection and references subsequent pages to be retrieved.

 The URI of the Annotation Page reported in the `id` property _MAY_ be different from the one used by the client to request the search.
 This would allow, for example, a `page` query parameter to be appended to the URI to allow the server to track which page is being requested.

 When results are paged, the Annotation Pages have several additional properties:

 * `partOf` - The Annotation Page _MUST_ have a `partOf` property.
-The value is a JSON object, which is the embedded Annotation Collection resource.
+The value is a JSON object, which is the embedded Annotation Collection resource, following the structure defined below.
 * `next` - The Annotation Page _MUST_ have a `next` property if there is a subsequent page.
 The value is a JSON object with an `id` of the URI of the subsequent page, and `type` with a value of `AnnotationPage`.
 * `prev` - The Annotation Page _SHOULD_ have a `prev` property if there is a previous page.
 The value is a JSON object with `id` containing the URI of the previous page, and `type` with a value of `AnnotationPage`.
-* `startIndex` - The Annotation Page _MAY_ have the `startIndex` property, which is the position of the first Annotation in this page’s `items` list, relative to the overall ordering of Annotations across all pages within the Annotation Collection.
+* `startIndex` - The Annotation Page _MAY_ have a `startIndex` property, which is the position of the first Annotation in this page’s `items` list, relative to the overall ordering of Annotations across all pages within the Annotation Collection.
 The value is a zero-based integer.

 The embedded Annotation Collection has the following properties: